 Highways that do not have quarantine stations at entry points to the state have disposal bins that are clearly signed.

 You must dispose of all restricted items in the disposal bins.
 These are located on the:

 - Wimmera Highway near Naracoorte

-Random roadblocks are carried out on these roads.
-You will be fined if you are found with restricted items after you travel past the disposal bins.
+Random roadblocks are carried out on roads with disposal bins.
+You will be fined if you are found with restricted items at roadblocks after you travel past the disposal bins.

 - Restriction details for all Australian states and territories